-NOTE E - OPERATING LEASE
+NOTE D - OPERATING LEASE

 On May 21, 2014, the School entered into a lease agreement with Shaed School, LLC whose managing member is the Charter School Incubator Initiative.
-The term of the lease is August 1, 2014 through July 30, 2016.
-The lease agreement is considered full service, as it covers rent, utilities, building maintenance repairs, cleaning and other miscellaneous services.
+The term of the lease was August 1, 2014 through July 30, 2016.
+The lease agreement was considered full service, as it covers rent, utilities, building maintenance repairs, cleaning and other miscellaneous services.

-In accordance with the terms of the lease agreement, the School is required to pay a usage fee, which is determined based on the number of student enrollment.
-The total annual usage fee is based on the number of students enrolled as of each census date (every October) multiplied by the per pupil facilities allowance received by the School from the District of Columbia, less amounts withheld under the terms of the lease.
-Accordingly, the School cannot reasonably estimate its future minimum lease liability under the terms of the lease; however, usage fees cannot exceed the facilities allowance received from the District of Columbia, a guaranteed funding source.
+In accordance with the terms of the lease agreement, the School was required to pay a usage fee, which was determined based on the number of student enrollment.
+The total annual usage fee was based on the number of students enrolled as of each census date (every October) multiplied by the per pupil facilities allowance received by the School from the District of Columbia, less amounts withheld under the terms of the lease.
+Accordingly, the School could not reasonably estimate its future minimum lease liability under the terms of the lease; however, usage fees could not exceed the facilities allowance received from the District of Columbia, a guaranteed funding source.
 This lease ended as of June 30, 2016.

-NOTE E - OPERATING LEASE - continued
+NOTE D - OPERATING LEASE - continued

-The School entered into another lease agreement on April 15, 2016, with St. Paul on Fourth Street, Inc. ("St. Paul") for leasing space to operate the School on its new premises in fourth street for the School year beginning July 1, 2016.
-The term of this lease are through June 30, 2021, with an agreement to extend the lease for four additional five-year terms.
+The School entered into a lease agreement on April 15, 2016, with St. Paul on Fourth Street, Inc. ("St. Paul") for leasing space to operate the School on its new premises on fourth street for the School year beginning July 1, 2016.
+The term of this lease is through June 30, 2021, with an agreement to extend the lease for four additional five-year terms.
 The lease agreement is considered full service, as it covers rent, utilities, building maintenance repairs, cleaning and other miscellaneous services.